secureCryptoConfig/secureCryptoConfigInterface/README.md

 Methods provided for asymmetric encryption are: `encryptAymmetric(..)`, `reEncryptAsymmetric(..)` and `decryptAsymmetric(..)`

 - `encryptAsymmetric(SCCKey key, Plaintext plaintext)`/`encryptAsymmetric(SCCKey key, byte[] plaintext)`: As parameter a SCCKey must be given.
 The `KeyType` of this key must be `Asymmetric`.
 The plaintext can be specified in form of a PlaintextContainer or byte[] representation.
 The given plaintext will be encrypted.
-As a result a SCCCiphertext will be returned.
+As a result, a SCCCiphertext will be returned.
 It is also possible to invoke the encryption method on a specified PlaintextContainer.

 - `decryptAsymmetric(SCCKey key, SCCCiphertext sccciphertext)`: As parameter the SCCCiphertext (containing ciphertext and encryption parameters) and the corresponding SCCKey must be specified.
 Can also be invoked on SCCiphertext.

 - `reEncryptAsymmetric(SCCKey key, SCCCiphertext ciphertext)`: ReEncrypts a given SCCCiphertext.
-Ciphertext will be first decrypted and then encrypted again with the current Secure Crypto Config file.
+The ciphertext will be first decrypted and then encrypted again with the current Secure Crypto Config file.
 Can also be invoked on SCCiphertext.

 ### PlaintextContainer
 Represents the plaintext as byte[] not only in case of encryption but also for signing, hashing or password hashing.
 By expressing the plaintext as a PlaintextContainer the user should be able to perform cryptographic use cases as convenient as possible.
-The PlaintextContainer class provides convenient methods that can be invoked on a PlaintextContainer instance and therefore make the actions which can be performed with a plaintext more easy.
+The PlaintextContainer class provides convenient methods that can be invoked on a PlaintextContainer instance and therefore make the actions that can be performed with a plaintext more easily.
 The provided convenient methods are: `toBytes()`, `toString(..)`, `validateHash(..)`, `validatePasswordHash(..)`, `encryptSymmetric(..)`, `encryptAsymmetric(..)`, `sign(..)`,  `hash()`, `passwordHash()`.

 ### SCCCiphertext

 The SCCCipertext represents a byte[] representation of a specific COSE message, that contains the ciphertext as well as all used parameters of the encryption.
 To be able to decrypt a ciphertext correctly the same parameters as specified for encryption must be used.
-To be able to guarantee the correct decryption even if configuartions of the API are changing during the time these used parameters must be stored as well as the ciphertext.
-These necessary informations are represented as SCCiphertext which results from `encryptSymmetric(..)`, `encryptAsymmetric(..)` and is also needed as parameter for later decryption.
+To be able to guarantee the correct decryption even if configurations of the API are changing during the time these used parameters must be stored as well as the ciphertext.
+This necessary information is represented as SCCiphertext which results from `encryptSymmetric(..)`, `encryptAsymmetric(..)` and is also needed as parameter for later decryption.
-This class also contains convenient methods for the user such that methods needing the SCCiphertext can easily invoked on a instance of this class.
+This class also contains convenient methods for the user such that methods needing the SCCiphertext can easily be invoked on an instance of this class.

 With the method `createFromExistingCiphertext(byte[] existingSCCCiphertext)` it is also possible to create a SCCCiphertext object from an already existing SCCCiphertext byte[] representation.